 - Construction Paper (red, orange, yellow, green, blue, purple)

 - 2 Cotton Balls

-- Cut a 1 inch by 9 inch strip from each colour of construction paper - red, orange, yellow, green, blue and purple strips.
+- Cut a 1 inch by 9 inch strip from the rest of the colours of the rainbow so you have red, orange, yellow, green, blue and purple strips.

-- Place one end of the rainbow in the middle of the cotton ball, then pull the cotton ball back on each side and staple through the cotton ball and the strips of paper.
-Repeat for the other side of the rainbow so you have a cotton ball cloud on each side.
+- Place one end of the rainbow in the middle of the cotton ball.
+Then fold the cotton ball up on each side and staple it to the rainbow to hold it in place.

 These paper strip rainbows are SO CUTE and they’re really easy to make!
 This is such a great construction paper craft and a super fun craft for kids in springtime (or any time!).

-Here’s even more fun construction paper crafts:
+Here’s even more easy construction paper crafts: